 - If you’re considering purchasing a spoon specifically for your baby, consider getting a scoop with soft edges to hold food in place.
 This will help prevent the food from sliding off the edge of the spoon and down the front of their face.

-Feeding your infant or toddler can be pretty challenging and disheartening, but if you manage to stick with it through it all, you’ll find that having your child feed themselves at every meal is not just beneficial for them as it is for you as well.
+Feeding your infant or toddler can be challenging and disheartening, but if you manage to stick with it, you’ll find that having your child feed themselves at every meal is beneficial for them as well as for you.

 What are the Benefits of Self-Feeding?